Kamakhya Temple: Medieval

 There is a tradition that the temple was destroyed by Kalapahar, a general of Sulaiman Karrani (1566–1572).
 Since the date of reconstruction (1565) precedes the possible date of destruction, and since Kalapahar is not known to have ventured so far to the east, it is now believed that the temple was destroyed not by Kalapahar but during Hussein Shah's invasion of the Kamata kingdom (1498).

 The ruins of the temple was said to have been discovered by Vishwasingha (1515–1540), the founder of the Koch dynasty, who revived worship at the site; but it was during the reign of his son, Nara Narayan (1540–1587), that the temple reconstruction was completed in 1565.
 According to historical records and epigraphic evidence, the main temple was built under the supervision of Chilarai.
 The reconstruction used material from the original temples that was lying scattered about, some of which still exists today.
 After two failed attempts at restoring the stone shikhara Meghamukdam, a Koch artisan, decided to take recourse to brick masonry and created the current dome.
 Made by craftsmen and architects more familiar with Islamic architecture of Bengal, the dome became bulbous and hemispherical which was ringed by minaret-inspired angashikharas.
 Meghamukdam's innovation—a hemispherical shikhara over a ratha base—became its own style, called Nilachal-type, and became popular with the Ahoms.

 Banerji (1925) records that the Koch structure was further built over by the rulers of the Ahom kingdom. with remnants of the earlier Koch temple carefully preserved.
 By the end of 1658, the Ahoms under king Jayadhvaj Singha had conquered the Kamrup and after the Battle of Itakhuli (1681) the Ahoms had uninterrupted control over the temple.
 The kings, who were supporters of Shaivite or Shakta continued to support the temple by rebuilding and renovating it.

 Kamarupa-period stone sculptures in high relief embedded in the walls of the Natamandira constructed by Rajeswar Singha during the Ahom-period.

-Rudra Singha (1696–1714) invited Krishnaram Bhattacharyya, a famous mahant of the Shakta sect who lived in Malipota, near Santipur in Nadia district, promising him the care of the Kamakhya temple to him; but it was his successor and son Siba Singha (1714–1744), on becoming the king, who fulfilled the promise.
+Rudra Singha (1696–1714) invited Krishnaram Bhattacharya, a famous mahant of the Shakta sect who lived in Malipota, near Santipur in Nadia district (present-day West Bengal), promising him the care of the Kamakhya temple to him; but it was his successor and son Siba Singha (1714–1744), on becoming the king, who fulfilled the promise.
 The Mahant and his successors came to be known as Parbatiya Gosains, as they resided on top of the Nilachal hill.
 Many Kamakhya priests and modern Saktas of Assam are either disciples or descendants of the Parbatiya Gosains, or of the Nati and Na Gosains.